ankostis/polyvers/README.rst

   break.

-- (not related to this tool) When building projects with ``python setup.py bdist_XXX``, you have to clean up your build directory, or else, the distribution package will contain the sources from all previous subprojects.
+- (not related to this tool) When building projects with ``python setup.py bdist_XXX``, you have to clean up your build directory (e.g. ``python setup.py clean --all``) or else, the distribution package will contain the sources from all previous subprojects built.
 That applies also when rebuilding a project between versions.

 - (not related to this tool) If you don't place a ``setup.py`` file at the root of your git-repo, then it becomes more cumbersome to ``pip`` `install directly